Higher-order homogenised riblet boundary conditions: 3D Navier--Stokes equations

-This is usually interpreted to say that, if boundary conditions are such as to nullify the boundary integral (for instance, if $\psi$ and $\partial\psi/\partial n$ are assigned on the whole boundary, so that their variations are zero), a solution of the biharmonic equation minimizes \eqref{variational}.
+Although we shall not in this paper pursue the detailed calculation of fourth- and higher-order contributions, the road should now be clear.
+The next order in the expansion of \eqref{NS3eps}, for instance, is \ This is usually interpreted to say that, if boundary conditions are such as to nullify the boundary integral (for instance, if $\psi$ and $\partial\psi/\partial n$ are assigned on the whole boundary, so that their variations are zero), a solution of the biharmonic equation minimizes \eqref{variational}.
 However, more generally, this shows that if conditions are zero on part of the boundary and constant on the rest,

 one shall have

 If now the solution of the equation is seen as a system with inputs $r_j$ and outputs $s_i$, $s_i$ will be linear functions of $r_j$, $s_i=A_{ij} r_j$.
 But

 and therefore $A_{ij}$ is a symmetric matrix, $A_{21}=A_{12}$.
 Similarly, if $s_i$ are assigned inputs and $r_j$ are outputs, the matrix tying one to the other, $A^{-1}$, will be symmetric.
 In the periodic flow problem with a riblet wall near $z=0$ and an opposite flat wall at distance $L\gg s$, the boundary integral vanishes on the riblet wall and the periodic boundaries, and $\partial\mathcal{D}_2$ is just the flat wall.
 In addition, on the flat wall conditions become asymptotically constant with $y$, and $\Delta_2\psi$ becomes just $\psi_{zz}$, as $L$ grows larger and larger.
 Therefore the relationship between $r_1=\partial \psi/\partial z, r_2=\psi, s_1=\psi_{zz}$, and $s_2=-\psi_{zzz}$ is symmetric.
 If one writes